itserik0/jumpstart-workshop/content/html/semantic-elements.md

 ### Accessibility

 The goal of any website is to communicate information, to everyone.
-Not all users consume information the same way.
+Users consume information in more ways than just using their eyes.
 When websites and web tools are properly designed and coded, people with disabilities can use them.
 Currently, many sites and tools are developed with accessibility barriers that make them difficult or impossible for some people to use.

 Making the web accessible benefits individuals, businesses, and society.